|

 where things move.
 For example, on a sidepull brake (as found on most

-of lube at these points.
-Dont get any lube on the pads!
+drops of lube at these points.
+Dont get any lube on the brake

 For derailleurs apply the lube where the body of the derailleur moves